-EVERETT, Mass. — Demonstrations swept across Everett after the resignations of an embattled city councilor and the mayor’s spokeswoman.
+EVERETT, Mass. — Demonstrations swept across Everett after the resignation of an embattled city councilor.

-City councilor Anthony DiPierro and city employee Deanna Deveney are both accused of making racially insensitive remarks.
+City councilor Anthony DiPierro is accused of making racially insensitive remarks.

 The public outrage has been building for months since DiPierro first came under fire for sharing a racist meme in a private conversation.

 DiPierro, who’s the 27-year-old son of the mayor’s cousin, addressed his resignation in a social media post.

 “I take full responsibility for my actions, and encourage others who participated in this hurtful, insensitive banter, to also do the right thing and step down from their positions in city government,” said a portion of the statement.

 “The choice today to step down is an important step in the healing process,” said Massachusetts Senator Sonia Chang-Diaz.
 “I don’t think it undoes the damage.”

 Demonstrators of all ages demanded an end to racism in a community whose diverse population is now minority-white.

 Hundreds of students walked out of Everett High School on Monday afternoon to take a stand.